-Injury awards and ill health retirements are not part of the Pensions Fund Account and will continue to be paid from the Group Comprehensive Income and Expenditure Statement.
+Costs of injury awards and ill health retirements are not part of the Pensions Fund Account and will continue to be paid from the Group Comprehensive Income and Expenditure Statement.

 Note 2 Pension Fund Liabilities

 The Pension Fund's financial statements do not take account of liabilities to pay pensions and other benefits after the accounting period.